 “During the time that I was thus among these people I saw a devilish thing, and it is that I saw one man married to another, and these are impotent, effeminate men [amarionados] and they go about dressed as women, and do women’s tasks, and shoot with a bow, and carry great burdens, … and they are huskier than the other men, and taller..”

 Also in Florida, Juan de Torquemada‘s reported male natives marrying each other in ‘Monarchia Indiana’, which he began in 1609.
 He called these men ‘mariones’ (effeminate men), and wrote that they dressed like and did the work of women, comparing these Indian customs to those of the French and Greeks.

+Everywhere they went, the Europeans found that these queer beings were seen as having spiritual powers.
 Spanish conquistador Cieza de Leon wrote a chronicle of his time in Peru, recording, in 1554 that:

 “Every temple or chief house of worship keeps one or two men, or more, according to the idol – who go about attired like women, even from their childhood, and talk like women, and imitate them in their manner, carriage, and all else.”

 Jesuit Father Jacques Marquette‘s account of his first voyage down the Mississippi in 1673-77 declares: